jeffharrell/home-assistant-config/README.md

 ### Principles

-1. The home network devices should not be exposed directly to the internet and must remain behind a firewall
+1. Devices should not be exposed directly to the internet and must remain behind a firewall
+2. Devices should be able to communicate locally on the home network

 ### Security Considerations

-1. The home alarm status is read-only and cannot be set from the system
+1. As a security precaution, alarm status is read-only and cannot be set from the system
-2. Home cameras are not tied into the system, but are available to access on the local network
+2. Additionally, home cameras are not tied into the system, but are available to access on the local network